From the Vault- Russ Meyer’s The Seven Minutes 1971

 Silent Night, Bloody Night (1972)

-Alternative title “Night of the Dark Full Moon”
+Alternative title: “Night of the Dark Full Moon”

-This is perhaps one of my favorite classic horror films of the 70s– A gloomy tale of incest, madness, depravity, and revenge.
-I’ve chosen not to give away any of the plot twists or uncover the secrets of the story.
+This is perhaps one of my favorite classic horror films of the 1970s—a gloomy tale of incest, madness, depravity, and revenge.
+I’ve chosen not to give away any of the plot twists or reveal the secrets of the story.
 I will not spoil the ending for those who haven’t seen this obscurely surreal gem.

-Though the film is considered a cult hit by many of us, it’s still obscure and deserves a first look for those who might be interested in seeing it, or because they are drawn to the newly discovered beautiful moments that occur in such a low-budget horror film.
+Though many consider the film a cult hit, it’s still obscure and deserves a first look for those who might be interested in seeing it or who are drawn to the newly discovered beautiful moments that occur in such a low-budget horror film.

 CapturFiles_1